shashisadasivan/EDMXTrimmer/README.md

 Save the output to a file and use it in the command line argument.
 - **entitiestokeep** : Enter the entity set names (plural) separated by commas.
 E.g. `CustomersV3,VendorsV2`.
 All other entities and their related objects will be removed.
 - **enttitiestoexclude** : Enter the entity set names (plural) separated by commas.
 E.g. `CustomersV3,VendorsV2`.
 These entites and their related objects will be removed.
 All other entities will be kept.
-- **outputfile** : The name of the output file.
+- **outputfilename** : The name of the output file.
 If not specified, the output will be written to file `Output.edmx` in the current directory.
 - **entitiesareregularexpressions** : If this parameter is specified, the entity names are treated as regular expressions.
 This can be used to keep or remove all entities where their names follow a pattern.
 E.g. `--entitiesToKeep="^(Cust|Vend).+" --entitiesareregularexpressions` will keep all entities that start with Cust or Vend.

 ## Examples